dimanikulin/dimanikulin/SoftwareDevelopment.md

 - 5 years ago
 - never heard

-Please share in the comments your language/technology that had to die but it did not happen.
+Please share in the comments your programming language/technology that was predicted to die but didn't.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |